Best Grow Lights

 There are wires placed at all four corners of this unit with a centralized hook in the center so that users can hang this unit from a ceiling and it will provide brightness to about 12 square feet of floor space (according to any past users).

 The price of this unit is one of its most attractive features.
 This unit might set you back about the same amount of money you would spend on a large pizza.
-It comes with a 1-year warranty in case anything goes wrong with your unit, and it 30-day money back guarantee if you find that it doesn’t suit your needs.
+It comes with a 1-year warranty in case anything goes wrong with your unit, and also a 30-day money back guarantee if you find that it doesn’t suit your needs.

 If you are looking for something that is powerful and effective that won’t break the bank, this design from UNIFUN is going to be your best bet for growing inside this winter.